Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 We're so sorry to hear that your oak tree was so underwhelming!
 Can you send us some photos and we'll be happy to take a look and help!

 Planting & Care

-Watering: Water the tree to keep the ground moist.
+2. Watering: Water the tree to keep the ground moist.
 Watering deeply, once a week, should be enough to help your young tree establish roots.
-Once your tree matures, you only need to water in the dry seasons where you get less than 1 inch per month.
+Once your tree matures, you only need to water in the dry seasons where you get less than 1 inch of rainfall each month.

 Most items ship the next business day unless otherwise noted

 Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.